Axway/amplify-fusion-labs/api-management/README.md

 * How to proxy an existing backend API
 * How to test backend connection and set backend API security to be used
 * How to implement one of the API operations with a customized integration flow (apification)
-* How to secure your API with API Key
+* How to secure your API with an API Key
-* How to manage consumer application with API access and keys.
+* How to manage consumer applications with API access and keys.

 ## Prerequisites